One Today is Worth Two Tomorrows (proverb)

-Sometimes life is defined by either time or money.
-Sometimes we have plenty of time, but don’t seem to have the money to do what we want.
-Others, we have enough money, but simply can’t muster the time.
+Sometimes life is defined by either time or money: we either have plenty of time, but don’t seem to have the money to do what we want.
+Or, we have enough money, but simply can’t muster the time.

 Time is the most valuable commodity in the world.
 You cannot buy it or produce more of it, and once time goes by, you can never get it back or makeup “lost-time.”
 While we have all slacked at some point in our lives, the biggest regret of most isn’t that they were active and made mistakes but did doing nothing and wasted time.